yakivy/dupin/README.md

 ### Introduction

-Dupin is built around one type class `Validator[F[_], E, A]`, for a better understanding it can be thought of as a `A => F[ValidatedNec[E, A]]` function.
+Dupin is built around single type class `Validator[F[_], E, A]`, for a better understanding it can be thought of as a `A => F[ValidatedNec[E, A]]` function.
 Everything that you can do with this function, you can also do with a `Validator`, plus few more methods for validator creation and composition.

 You may find Dupin useful if you...
 - want a simple and transparent validation approach